rapidspeciation/biodiversity_genomics_course/exercises/00_intro_unix_basic_practical.md

 ls *.txt
 ```

-Then we’ll show all files with the name xyz.
+Then we’ll list all files with the name xyz.

 ```bash
 ls xyz*